zebscripts/AFK-Daily/.wiki/Contribute.md

 ### Markdown - MarkdownLint

-It's a bit useless, but well, if we are trying to do robust code, why not having robust Markdown too?
+It's a bit useless, but well, if we are trying to do robust code, why not have robust Markdown too?

 We are using [MarkdownLint](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint).
-Please try to have 0 warning / error in the code.
+Please try to have 0 warnings and/or errors.

 I did remove some rules because they are too restrictive for a good looking ReadMe on GitHub:

-- [MD033](https://github.com/DavidAnson/markdownlint/blob/main/doc/Rules.md#md033): As you know, Markdowwn can't center elements... so we are using HTML instead.
+- [MD033](https://github.com/DavidAnson/markdownlint/blob/main/doc/Rules.md#md033): As you know, Markdown can't center elements.
+Because of this, we are using HTML instead.
 - [MD036](https://github.com/DavidAnson/markdownlint/blob/main/doc/Rules.md#md036): Without removing it you can't do `**Lorem ipsum dolor sit amet**`.
 - [MD041](https://github.com/DavidAnson/markdownlint/blob/main/doc/Rules.md#md041): We are using HTML header because it's sexy instead of the classic `# AFK-Daily`.

 ### Shell - ShellCheck

 We are using [ShellCheck](https://github.com/koalaman/shellcheck).
-Please try to have 0 warning / error in the code.
+Please try to have 0 warnings and/or errors.

 If you need to remove rules, please be certain that is your only choice.
 Here the list of the already removes rules: